this-isnt-me/ogPypeline/README.md

 # ogPypeline

 A python package for the oil and gas industry.
-Initial release is focused on 64 useful unit conversions across multiple disciplines.
+The initial release is focused on 64 useful unit conversions and over 100 common formulas across multiple disciplines.
 Developed by Tim Clarke (c) 2021

 ## Installation